brndngln/AIFOLIO_FINAL_V12/README.md

 - No skipped alerts for any critical or compliance flows
 - No AI ever controls pricing, vault updates, or user-facing content without explicit human review
 - All modules are fully documented and covered by the SAFE AI Master Checklist

+---

+## 🛡️ SAFE Charter Enforcement for Phase 8
+- All new Phase 8 modules are covered by static SAFE Charter enforcement scripts.
+- Pre-commit and pre-publish hooks block forbidden patterns and unsafe code.
+- All module logic is static, non-adaptive, and fully logged.
+- Audit logs for every module are available for admin review in the dashboard.

+---

 ### 🚦 New SAFE AI Engine Modules
 - Vault re-optimization suggester